geokkjer/blog/content/Fedora 35 quick look.md

 tags = ["how-to", "Linux", "Fedora", "beginner", "GNOME", "quick look"]
 +++

-Let's take a look at [Fedora Workstation 35](https://getfedora.org/).
+# Let's take a look at the install process for [Fedora Workstation 35](https://getfedora.org/).

 <!-- more -->